 As the number of coronavirus cases continues to escalate in the United States and globally, aid from the footwear industry in the form of monetary support and shoe donations is also growing.
-While nonessential employees across the country have increasingly been urged to stay at home, many footwear companies are continuing to keep their warehouses open in an effort to ship donated products to those in health care.
+While nonessential employees across the country have increasingly been urged to stay at home, many footwear companies are keeping their warehouses open in an effort to ship donated products to those in health care.

 Here is how footwear companies are contributing product and creating awareness.

 Fashion-comfort brand Aerosoles is donating pairs of sneaker styles to health-care workers and other essential workers in the coronavirus fight.
-To request a pair for yourself or a family member of friend, simply email firstname.lastname@example.org.
+To request a pair for yourself or a family member or friend, simply email firstname.lastname@example.org.
 In addition, the company is donating 10% of the proceeds from its Share the Love collection to Feeding America.

 The company has announced the launch of “A Free Pair for Healthcare.”
 Starting on March 25, Crocs will offer health-care workers in the U.S. the chance to get a free pair of shoes while supplies last, choosing from select Classic Clogs and Crocs At Work styles with free shipping through its website.
 The website will open at about 12 p.m.
 EST daily and will remain open until that day’s free pair allotment has been fulfilled.
 In addition, the company is committed to donating up to 100,000 pairs of shoes to be distributed across a number of select health-care facilities and organizations.